 Managing Stress to Support Fat Loss

-Stress makes it hard to lose fat and messes up your weight loss plans.
-It causes your body to release cortisol, a hormone that makes you hungry and store fat.
-This is often around your belly.
+Stress makes it hard to lose fat and messes up your weight-loss plan.
+When your body releases cortisol, a hormone that makes you hungry, it stores fat, often around your belly.

 Understanding Stress and Weight Gain